Bahrain-SEB-15/react-hoot-front-end/update-and-delete-comments/README.md

 ### 🎓 You Do: Add the 'Edit' `<Link>` for comments

-As always, start out with the UI element.
+As always, start with the UI element.

 In `src/components/HootDetails/HootDetails.jsx`, add an 'Edit' `<Link>` that directs a user to the 'Edit Comment' page.
 The `<Link>` should be placed directly above the 'Delete' comment `<button>`.